coalescentdivide/openai-turbo-discord/README.md

 # openai-turbo-discord
 A discord bot to interact with the openai chat completions api (gpt-3.5-turbo, gpt4)

-This guide assumes you have python installed on your system (3.9 or 3.10 recommended)

 # Features

 * **Memory**: Retains trailing memory of the conversation up to the set token limit.
 Each allowed channel now has its own memory!